 - Many investors see dividend reinvestment both as a hedge against falling markets and a method of seeking alpha: during falling markets, your steadily increasing dividends continue to buy even more shares of quality companies at lower prices.
 Your dividends keep growing, and the number of shares keeps growing.
 “Boring” blue chip stocks become exciting when you own double the number of shares you started with, and the overall dividend yield of the portfolio rises to double digits–without investing another dime of your own money.

 - Through the selection process, our objective is to unearth “wide moat” stocks, referred to by Warren Buffett as “virtual monopolies.”
 These are not one and done stocks, they are companies involved in the fabric of the economy with a “better mousetrap” and a durable business model, proven in the trenches.

 - The objective is to focus on time rather than timing— combined with relentless dividend growth.
 Any stock that does not raise its dividend is removed from the portfolio.

 - NO MLPS, NO K-1’S. Your accountant will like that.
 Also, no tobacco or energy stocks.
 We see political controversy there–not worth it in our view.
 Our objective is a clean portfolio of larger cap, highly liquid stocks in non-controversial industries.
 Our objective is to require the dividend to be paid from profits, not borrowed money.

-- The Blue Diamond is moderate to aggressive, with approximately 35% allocation to dividend growth ETFs, PLUS approximately 65% allocation to strategic growth sectors including aerospace & defense, medical technology, semi-conductors and microchips, internet commerce (FANGS), software, and cyber-security (scroll down for more on the Blue Diamond Dividend and Growth strategy.
+- The Blue Diamond Technology portfolio is moderate to aggressive, with approximately 25% allocation to dividend growth ETFs, PLUS approximately 75% allocation to strategic growth sectors including aerospace & defense, cloud computing, robotics, medical technology, semi-conductors and microchips, internet commerce (FANGS), software, and cyber-security (scroll down for more on the Blue Diamond Dividend and Growth strategy.

 Annual Investment Advisory Fees